-- Poor appearance and hygiene, being smelly or dirty (unkempt) - Being hungry or not given money for food - Having unwashed clothes, the wrong clothing, such as no warm clothes in winter - Health and development problems, regular illness or infections - Anaemia - Body issues, such as poor muscle tone or prominent joints - Medical or dental issues - Missed medical appointments, such as for vaccinations - Not given the correct medicines - Poor language or social skills.
+- Poor appearance and hygiene, being smelly or dirty (unkempt) - Being hungry or not given money for food - Having unwashed clothes, the wrong clothing, such as no warm clothes in winter - Health and development problems, regular illness or infections - Anaemia

+- Ensure access to appropriate medical care or treatment - It may also include neglect of, or unresponsiveness to, a child's basic emotional needs. - Body issues, such as poor muscle tone or prominent joints - Medical or dental issues - Missed medical appointments, such as for vaccinations - Not given the correct medicines - Poor language or social skills.